-If there’s one thing that’s sure to stir up confusion among many of our clients, it’s Florida’s paternity laws.
-While fatherhood should seem fairly straightforward, legally establishing paternity is a lot more complex than some might think.
+If there’s one thing that’s sure to stir up confusion among many of our clients, it’s Florida paternity laws.
+While fatherhood should seem reasonably straightforward, legally establishing paternity is much more complex than some might think.

-Establishing paternity and becoming identified as the legal father of the child can help provide the child with family medical history, health and life insurance, financial support, and a right to inheritances and other benefits.
-There are other legal reasons as well, such as protecting the father’s rights to visitation or custody.
+Establishing paternity and becoming identified as the legal father of the child can help provide the child with the family medical history, health and life insurance, child support, and a right to inheritances and other benefits.
+There are other legal reasons, such as protecting the father’s rights to visitation or child custody.

-While it’s recommended to establish paternity right away, there is a time limit to when it can be done.
-In Florida, the statute of limitations for establishing paternity is when the child reaches 22 years of age, which is four years after the child reaches the age of majority (in Florida, that’s 18 years old).
+According to Florida paternity law, the statute of limitations for establishing paternity is when the child reaches 22 years of age, which is four years after the child in question reaches the age of majority (in Florida, that’s 18 years old).

 While some ways are more straightforward than others, we recommend turning to legal counsel for the best guidance on how to proceed with your unique family situation.